Ludlow (UK Parliament constituency)

-Ludlow is a constituency in Shropshire represented in the House of Commons of the UK Parliament since 2005 by Philip Dunne, a member of the Conservative Party.
+Ludlow was a constituency in Shropshire represented in the House of Commons of the UK Parliament.

+Under the 2023 Periodic Review of Westminster constituencies, the constituency was abolished.
+Subject to minor boundary changes, it was reformed as South Shropshire, first contested in the 2024 general election.

 History

 From its 1473 creation until 1885, Ludlow was a parliamentary borough.
 It was represented by two burgesses until 1868, when it was reduced to one member.

 The seat saw a big reduction in voters between 1727 when 710 people voted to the next contested election in 1812 when the electorate was below 100.
-The 1832 Reform Act raised the electorate to 300-400.
+The Reform Act 1832 (2 & 3 Will.
+4. c.
+45) raised the electorate to 300-400.

 The parliamentary borough was abolished in 1885, and the name transferred to the new county "division" (with lower electoral candidates' expenses and a different returning officer) whose boundaries were expanded greatly to become similar to (and a replacement to) the Southern division of Shropshire.

 The seat was long considered safe for the Conservatives with the party winning by large majorities from the 1920s until 1997 when the majority was reduced to under 6,000.
 When the sitting Conservative MP stood down in 2001 it was won by a Liberal Democrat.
 Ludlow was regained by a Conservative in the 2005 general election, held with a greatly increased majority five years later which was almost doubled in 2015.

 In the 2016 referendum on the UK's membership of the European Union, Shropshire, which the constituency entirely forms a part of, voted to leave the European Union by 56.9%.